literalplus/xyc/README.md

 a Bukkit task that lets you easily teleport people to another location while making sure that they don't move, etc.

 You need xyc-bukkit in your classpath for this to work.

+You can run this as a Bukkit plugin too if you want.
+(Use the standalone distribution)

 Documentation
 -------------